chinapedia/wikipedia.ko/Page/모듈:If_preview.md

-> This article is converted from Wikipedia: [:If preview](https://ko.wikipedia.org/wiki/:If_preview).
+> This article is converted from Wikipedia: [모듈:If preview](https://ko.wikipedia.org/wiki/모듈:If_preview).

 local p = {}